splunk/public-o11y-docs/gdi/monitors-hosts/vsphere.rst

 vSphere API.

 This integration is available on Kubernetes, Linux, and Windows.
-You can install it on the same server used by vSphere if it’s running on Linux or Windows.
+You can install it on the same server used by vSphere if it's running on Linux or Windows.

 This integration uses VMware ``govmomi`` SDK, which officially supports